chibisnorlax/acnhfaq/faq/npc/v-npc.md

     </div>
 </div>

-- Can make you fish models, which require 3 of the same fish, and is mailed to you the following day.</li>
+- Can make you fish models, which require 3 of the same fish, and is mailed to you the following day.
 - C.J. is the host of the <a href="/acnhfaq/events#fishing-tourney">Fishing Tournament</a>.

 {: .note}